Sales Reports: 7 Free Templates + Real Examples [2026] 2026

 Profitability-first reporting has replaced revenue-first thinking.
 The shift from “how much did we sell?” to “how much did we actually keep?” is now mainstream.
 With marketplace fees, shipping costs, returns, and ad spend all eating into margins, sellers need reports that show profit after all deductions — not just top-line revenue.
 This is particularly critical for sellers on multiple platforms where fee structures vary significantly.

 Cross-border reporting adds complexity.
 As more Southeast Asian sellers expand to markets like Australia, Japan, and the US, sales reports must handle multiple currencies, tax regimes, and landed cost calculations.
 A sale in USD that settles in SGD after forex conversion has a different actual value than what the marketplace dashboard shows.
+Sellers managing cross-border ecommerce need reports that automatically reconcile foreign exchange differences.

 Frequently Asked Questions (FAQs)